Back muscles are sometimes forgotten by women, but a strong back is not only attractive, but it is also critical for your overall health.

-Sit at a lat pulldown station and grab the bar with a shoulder-width overhand grip, arms straight and torso upright.
-(You can also use resistance band hanging down from a door to do this exercise if you at home.)
+- Sit at a lat pulldown station and grab the bar with a shoulder-width overhand grip, arms straight, and torso upright.
+(You can also use a resistance band hanging down from a door to do this exercise if you at home.)

 18. Romanian Deadlift

 The Romanian Deadlift is a deadlift that starts at the top.

 - Begin this movement standing tall, with the barbell in your hands.